 EU Law

-John Meade lectured in EU Law at Queens University Belfast in the 1980’s before taking up full time practice in EU and Competition Law in Brussels and then in Dublin, Belfast and London.
+John Meade lectured in EU Law in the Faculty of Law at Queens University Belfast in the 1980’s and practiced at the Bar of Northern Ireland before taking up full time practice in EU and Competition Law in Brussels with Clifford Chance and then in Dublin and Belfast as a Solicitor.
 He advises clients on a wide spectrum of EU Law issues, including the rights of companies and individuals to establish businesses in other Member States, the rules on the free movement of goods and other issues concerning cross border trade in particular.

 Approach

 John has strong links and contacts with EU and Member State institutions which are involved in EU Law issues.
 He also previously worked in Brussels with Clifford Chance.
-This enables him to advise clients on issues which arise under EU Law in a pragmatic and commercial manner which reflects how the issues are likely to play out in practice.
+This enables him to advise clients on issues which arise under EU Law in a pragmatic and commercial manner which reflects how the issues are likely to play out in practice, in particular, if issues of policy arise.